VeriSilicon/FlagGems/src/flag_gems/runtime/backend/_VeriSilicon/README_VeriSilicon.md

 ## Introduction
-Verisilicon support FlagGems as a backend, based on our ZenCompiler, VPEX, triton-vsi-backend and OpenCL driver.
+VeriSilicon support FlagGems as a backend, based on our ZenCompiler, VPEX, triton-vsi-backend and OpenCL driver.

 ## Preparation
 1.Install pytorch==2.5.1, and it will also install its dependencies triton==3.1.0